-Choosing to refinance your small business debt generally gives you 4 distinct benefits:
+Choosing to refinance your small business debt generally gives you four distinct benefits:

 1. Saves You Money

-Getting a long term loan with lower interest and longer repayment terms than your current debt is going to most likely decrease your monthly payments.
+Consolidating and refinancing your debt using a loan with a lower interest rate and longer repayment terms than your current debt is going to most likely decrease your monthly payments.
 This can free up a significant amount of cash flow to be used for other expenses, or to reinvest back into your business.

 2. Spreads Out Loan Payments

-Longer repayment terms allow you to spread out the same amount of money you owe over many more payments.
+Longer repayment terms allow you to spread out the same amount of money you owe over a longer period of time.
 This means you might end up paying more interest through the entire term of the loan, but it also means that you’ll be paying less on that debt every month.

 3. Less Frequent Payments

-Some businesses are tied to debt that require daily or weekly payments.
+Some businesses may have debt that requires daily or weekly payments.
 Depending on the payment cycle of your customers, this could be very difficult to manage.
 Small business debt consolidation loans typically only require you to make one monthly payment.
 This could help your cash flow throughout the month, even if your payments were for the same amounts.

 4. Borrow Additional Working Capital

-Getting small business debt relief through a consolidation loan is a good time to think about additional working capital.
-If you’ve improved as a borrower, or have paid off a significant amount of your current debt, then you may qualify to borrow more than you currently owe.
+When you are applying for a consolidation loan for small business debt relief you may also want to consider applying for additional working capital.
+If you’ve improved as a borrower, or have paid off a significant amount of your current debt, you may qualify to borrow more than you currently owe.
 It’s a good way to not only lower your payments, but also to get a quick cash infusion for your business.

 Your best option for debt consolidation is likely going to be an SBA loan, which routinely offers the lowest rates and longest repayment terms.
-SmartBiz can get you funded for a debt consolidation SBA loan up to $350K in as little as 30 days.
-Prequalify online in a matter of minutes.
+SmartBiz can get you funded for a debt consolidation SBA loan up to $350,000 in as little as 30 days.
+Pre-qualify online in a matter of minutes.

 2. Rework Your Budget

-Before you pursue any small business debt relief options, make sure you’ve optimized your budget.
-Knowing every expense within your budget will help you identify ways to improve your cash flow, and it will help you meet your debt obligations.
-Not only that, but SBA loan providers will want to see how you plan to make your debt payments moving forward, after they’ve funded your consolidation loan.
+Before you pursue any small business debt relief options, make sure you’ve optimized your current budget.
+Being cognizant of the expenses within your budget will help you identify ways to improve your cash flow, which can help you meet your debt obligations.
+Evaluating your budget is also necessary because SBA loan providers and other lenders will want to see how you plan to make your debt payments after they’ve funded your consolidation loan.

-The first step in reworking your budget should be to pull out every expense that is a necessity in keeping your business going.
-While you can’t get rid of these necessary expenses, all other expenses can possibly be eliminated to help you improve your cash flow.
+When evaluating your budget, you need to identify any and all expenses that are not a necessity for your business.
+While you can’t eliminate all expenses, there are likely some areas that you can cut or reduce spending to help you improve your cash flow.
 Prioritize the expenses that are not a necessity and start eliminating them, beginning with the least important.

-This is generally a good short term solution to help you manage your debt payments, even if you don’t see enough debt relief to solve all of your problems.
-Plus it will make your loan application even better if you’ve done this prior to applying for a consolidation loan.
+Eliminating unnecessary expenses is a good short term solution to help you manage your debt payments, even if you don’t see enough debt relief to solve all of your problems.
+Plus, it will make your loan application even better if you’ve done this before applying for a consolidation loan.

 Promote Higher Margin Products or Services

-Consider what products you could add to your line that has higher margins than the products you currently offer.
-Increasing the sales of higher margin products/services will improve your bottom line and give you more cash to tackle debt relief efforts.
-Promoting higher margin products /services is unlikely to upset your existing customers or your creditors, and it may even bring in new customers.
+Consider what products you could add to your line that have higher margins than the products you currently offer.
+Increasing the sales of higher margin products or services will improve your bottom line and give you more cash to tackle debt relief efforts.
+Promoting higher margin products and services is unlikely to upset your existing customers or your creditors, and it may even bring in additional customers.

 Revisiting the terms you have with suppliers and trade partners can also play a role in small business debt relief.
-Simply requesting small changes in payment scheduling or interest rate can make a huge difference in your business’s ability to handle its debt, and doesn’t have to mean you’re defaulting on your debt.
-In fact, the best time to do this is before any default.
+Simply requesting small changes in payment scheduling or interest rates can make a huge difference in your business’s ability to handle its debt.
+These negotiated changes do not mean you’re defaulting on your debt.
+In fact, the best time to do this is before you begin missing payments.

 The key is to stay in front of the situation, and make sure you communicate with your creditors before you default, if at all possible.
 Once a default occurs, they’re likely to have less faith in your ability to both make timely payments and to communicate the truth to them.”